How to keep people on your website:

 Easier said than done!

 What’s the worse thing that you can see when you land on a web page?
 You don’t have to answer that question!

 For me, it is being presented with a huge block of text to read.

-What I want, when I land on a web page, is a clear indication that I am going to find what I am looking for.
+What I want is a clear indication that I am going to find what I am looking for.